rageworx/libtinydicom/README.md

 # libtinydicom

 ## Version
- - 0.5.1.141
+ - 0.5.5.150

 ## Introduce
- - A DICOM tag read/write library for using C++/STL
+ - A DICOM tag read/write library for using standard C++.
  - Related in DICOM tag file (.DCM) read and write library is too far to get free in light size.
 So I made this to read and write DCM files for free and tiny !
 It is still prototype and need to be enhanced.

 ## Project target
- - Basically this project targeted to has non-platform-dependency.
+ - Basically this project targeted to has non-platform-dependency, designed for POSIX.
- - Just build it with your gcc or MinGW in shell (or MSYS) via make.
+ - Just build it with your gcc or MinGW-W64 in shell (or MSYS2) via make.
 Maybe there's no platform dependency.

 ## License
  - MIT License.